cartalyst/sentry/docs/authentication/check.md

 ----------

-The check method returns a boolean of whether the user is logged in or not.
-If it's logged in, the current User is set in Sentry so you can access it easily via `getUser()`.
+The check method returns a bool of whether the user is logged in or not.
+If it's logged in, the current User is set in Sentry so you can easily access it via `getUser()`.

 A user must be activated to pass `check()`.

-`returns` boolean
+`returns` bool

 ####Example